AliyuAdam2227/AliyuAdam2227/README.md

-- 👋 Hi, I’m @AliyuAdam2227
+- 👋 Hi, I’m @AliyuSuleimanAdam
-- 👀 I’m interested in computer stuffs
+- 👀 I’m a Graphics designer, Digital marketer
 - 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://www.linkedin.com/in/aliyu-suleiman-adam-855ab1232